 Flat Roman Shades

 Flat roman shades are made of a continuous piece of fabric and hang flat against the window and are made of horizontal fabric panels backed with sturdy bars to strengthen the shade.
 This style is more rigid and offers a structured look and is perfect if you love patterns so the design remains uncluttered and pristine.
 Flat roman shades give a clean and tailored look, yet the appeal of a soft fabric adds a depth of design.
 The unique folds still tuck in tightly at the top of the shade, resulting in those gentle curves at the window stack, creating the look of a valance.
 Flat roman shades do have extra fabric, which adds some room darkening and their slim profile is a bonus for French doors and shallow windows.
 Be advised that the folds may not raise perfectly straight and I like them when used in rooms where the blinds can be styled in the up position.

 Soft fold romans add an informal aura and can create a romantic mood and airy feel or can be styled in a more traditional manner.
 Since these romans are constructed with permanent folds and retain the folds when open, many of us think of this style when considering a roman shade.
-The waterfall construction adds another level of dimension and loads of design interest.

 Fashionable Roman Shades

-Roman shades can really change the look of the room as so many fabrics and materials in a rainbow of colors, patterns, liner or no liner, addition of drapery or a valance, which all combine to create a unique look, specially suited for a particular function or just for pure decor.
+Roman shades can really change the look of the room as so many fabrics and materials in a rainbow of colors, patterns, liner or no liner, the addition of drapery or a valance, which all combine to create a unique look, specially suited for a particular function or just for pure decor.
 Roman shades are so fashionable and display an incomparable character to a room.
 Let’s take a look at the many ways a roman shade can lend flair to your home.
-Here is my gallery of “Romans in Wonderland!”

 Modern Roman Shades